 The second year continues the preclinical medical curriculum and continues patient-based clinical experiences initiated in the first year.
 The day-to-day schedule is similar to that of the first year, and a graduate school course or research rotation is integrated into the afternoon schedule.
 Students may elect to take an additional research rotation instead of a graduate course.

 The second year MD curriculum ends in late February.
-MSTP students take eight weeks to review and take the United States Medical Licensing Examination, Part 1.
+MSTP students take eight weeks to review and take the United States Medical Licensing Examination, Step 1.
 Full-time work in the PhD lab begins by May.

 The PhD phase consists of additional basic science graduate courses as well as the PhD research and thesis.
 Because MSTP students get graduate school credit for parts of the medical curriculum and complete two to three graduate courses during their first two years, they typically complete their graduate coursework, pass their qualifying examination and are admitted formally to PhD candidacy during their third year in the program.